anivanch/sbt-client-py/README.md

 by the presence of a `projct` folder and a `build.sbt` file).

 ## How it works
-When invoked, a client checks whether or not a `project/target/active.json` file exists (which is always created by the running sbt server and deleted on the server shutdown).
+When invoked, the client checks whether or not `project/target/active.json` file exists (which is always created by the running sbt server and deleted on the server shutdown).
 If not, it starts a new sbt server for the project by simply running `sbt` command in a subprocess